Frequently asked questions about our emergency kits:

 What are the laws regarding administration of Publicly Available Epinephrine?

 Publicly available epinephrine is protected under the Good Samaritan Law.
-Is it more a question of what will happen if you do not provide the treatment for anaphylaxis.
-Epinephrine Auto-Injectors are available behind the counter at any pharmacy across Canada.
+Is it more a question of what will happen if you do not provide the treatment for anaphylaxis or opioid overdose.
+Epinephrine Auto-Injectors or Naloxone (injectable or nasal spray) May be purchased by the public.
 Any person who has been educated and trained can give themselves or another person an epinephrine auto-injector.

 In the United States, the laws vary from state to state regarding the purchase of an EAI’s.